 For bulk uploading of employee data, we recommend using the file import option.
 This is a useful time-saving option, particularly when first setting-up your company’s Peakon account.

 Supported file types: Microsoft Excel worksheets (xlsx) and CSV files.

-To use the file import option, click on the “Configuration” in the left hand menu, then click on Employees.
+To use the file import option, click on Configuration in the left hand menu, then click on Employees.
 Here you will find the Import and Export buttons, which will be relevant to this guide.

 There are a few steps to consider prior to uploading your data.
 Becoming familiar with these steps will prevent errors during the upload - saving you time.

 Pro tip: Download a template Excel sheet (found in the Import option).

 Find a thorough explanation each step below:

 Prior to uploading your file, you need to ensure that your attributes are already set up in Peakon - our article on setting up attributes can help with that.
 In addition to the default contact fields, Peakon will also provide some default attributes.